Kid with phone

 4. Set a passcode for enabling/disabling Guided Access.

-Once you’re in the Phone app, you can activate Guided Access by triple-clicking the side button on iPhone X and newer models.
-The Guided Access menu will prompt you to outline the areas on the screen that you want to deactivate.
-After selecting those areas, tap “Start Guided Access.”
-If you haven’t set a passcode for Guided Access yet, you will need to do so now.
+Once in the Phone app, on iPhone X and subsequent models, triple-click the side button to activate Guided Access.
+The Guided Access menu will prompt you to highlight the portions of the screen that you want to deactivate.
+After you’ve selected those areas, hit “Start Guided Access.”
+If you haven’t set a passcode for Guided Access yet, you should do so now.
 Re-enter the passcode to confirm.

-To end Guided Access, simply triple-click the side button again and tap “End Guided Access.”
-Enter your passcode to conclude Guided Access.
+To exit Guided Access, simply triple-click the side button again and select “End Guided Access.”
+Enter your passcode to complete Guided Access.

 Parental Control App: Simple & Easy